-Rewarding and meaningful Health Science career opportunities are available in acute care, outpatient settings, home and community care, convalescence care, day programs, residential care, mental health and substance use programs, or outreach programs.
+Rewarding and meaningful Health Science career opportunities are available in acute care, outpatient settings, home and community care, convalescence care, day programs, long-term care, mental health and substance use programs, or outreach programs.

 Our regularized positions offer employer paid, comprehensive health benefits, a generous pension plan, excellent vacation entitlement and relocation assistance for eligible new employees.

 The IH region is located in the Southern Interior of British Columbia and includes the Okanagan, Kootenay and Thompson, Cariboo, Shuswap areas.
 Whether you are seeking a 'big city' lifestyle or the peace and tranquility of rural living, you will find it within the beautiful, natural setting of British Columbia.